 We do have the declining hormone levels throughout the perimenopause - and I’m not denying that that plays a role - but at that stage in their lives women also have other changes:

 - You might be changing jobs

 - You might be going through a marital separation

 - You might be looking after elderly parents

-- You might also affected by ‘empty nest syndrome’ where children leave home.
+- You might also affected by 'empty nest syndrome' when your kids leave home.

 So there are huge life events in most women in the late 40s to early 50s and I don’t think we should ignore the impact that those can also have on general function and sex drive.